Help us find our next deserving breast cancer survivor

 “The bills are all starting to come in now for what we thought would be covered and it is not,” Joyce said.
 “It is really starting to hit home now.
 You deal with having this horrible disease and now reality hits with the bills.”

-The good news is that Joyce’s cancer treatments were successful – hooray! 🎉🎉 – and our organization is ready to assemble an army of supporters to help Joyce with her medical expenses so that she can concentrate on healing.
+The good news is that Joyce’s cancer treatments were successful – hooray! 🎉🎉 – and our organization and our amazing supporters raised enough money through the 14th annual War Against Breast Cancer Raffle-Auction on Sept.
+28, 2024, at the Trumbull County Fairgrounds in Cortland, Ohio, to help Joyce pay off her medical bills.

 Thank you for your support!